Leon Draisaitl: International play

 Draisaitl represents Germany internationally.
 He played for the German junior team in the World Junior Championships in 2013 and 2014, serving as team captain in the latter tournament.
 In the 2014 tournament, he was ejected from a round-robin game against the United States after he committed a hit from behind and was later issued a one-game suspension.

-Draisaitl was named to the German senior team roster for the 2014 IIHF World Championship.
-He also selected to play for Germany at the 2018 IIHF World Championship.
+Draisaitl was named to the German senior team roster for the 2014 World Championship, and also played in the 2018 World Championship.